 - Hepatitis B: since this is usually spread by blood or contaminated needles, you’ll want to make sure you have this vaccination if you have any plans of getting a tattoo, piercing or any type of medical procedure in China.

 - Japanese Encephalitis: This is particularly important in rural areas where you’ll be spending a lot of time outdoors.

 - Polio: The CDC recommends this vaccine for those visiting the Xinjiang region, working at a healthcare facility or doing humanitarian aid of any kind.

 - Rabies: This is recommended if there’s any particular reason you’ll be around animals while in China.

 - Yellow Fever: There is no risk of yellow fever in China, but you’ll need this vaccine if you’re coming from a country that does have a risk of yellow fever.
 You can find a list of countries with a risk of yellow fever here.

-- Malaria: If you plan to do outdoor hiking or camping in places that might have mosquitos in China, taking measures to prevent malaria might be a good idea
+- Malaria: If you plan to do outdoor hiking or camping in China, anywhere that might expose you to mosquitos in China, taking measures to prevent malaria might be a good idea

 Now if you’re like me, you look at this list and your head starts spinning…

 There are, however, one or two you want to add just for the sake of precaution, particularly if you’ll be visiting rural areas or doing a lot of outdoor activities.